pagkly/Zed/Investopedia4/Quartile Definition.md

 If the datapoint for Q1 is farther away from the median than Q3 is from the median, then we can say that there is a greater dispersion among the smaller values of the dataset than among the larger values.
 The same logic applies if Q3 is farther away from Q2 than Q1 is from the median.

-Alternatively, if there is an even number of datapoints, the median will be the average of the middle two numbers.
+Alternatively, if there is an even number of datapoints, the median [[Will|will]] be the average of the middle two numbers.
 In our example above, if we had 20 students instead of 19, the median of their scores will be the [arithmetic average](https://www.investopedia.com/terms/a/arithmeticmean.asp) of the 10th and 11th number.

 Quartiles are used to calculate the interquartile range, which is a measure of variability around the median.
 The interquartile range is simply calculated as the difference between the first and third quartile: Q3–Q1.
 In effect, it is the range of the middle half of the data that shows how spread out the data is.